Styrene Butadiene Rubber Price Trend and Forecast

 Styrene Butadiene Rubber (SBR) is widely used across industries due to its durability, flexibility, and wear resistance.
 Its primary application is in the automotive industry, particularly in tire manufacturing and automotive parts like gaskets and hoses.
 In construction, SBR is used in adhesives, sealants, waterproofing, and concrete modifications for enhanced strength.
 The footwear industry utilizes SBR for durable and comfortable shoe soles, while industrial applications include conveyor belts, moulded items, and insulation materials.
 SBR’s versatility and ability to perform in challenging environments make it a preferred material across these sectors.

-Styrene Butadiene Rubber price provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
+Styrene Butadiene Rubber Market Price Trend provided by PriceWatch is a base price and excludes VAT/Taxes, discounts, or offers.
 The information herein is accurate to the best of our knowledge as of the date indicated and is provided solely for the convenience of our customers as a reference for styrene butadiene rubber.
 PriceWatch disclaims any warranties or representations regarding the accuracy of results derived from this information.
 It is the sole responsibility of the user to assess the suitability of the product for their specific application.
 This document does not constitute an endorsement to use the product in violation of any applicable patent rights.

 The pricing of Styrene Butadiene Rubber (SBR) is primarily influenced by the cost of key raw materials such as styrene and butadiene, both of which are derived from crude oil.
 Fluctuations in crude oil prices have a direct impact on SBR costs.
 Additionally, factors such as global supply-demand dynamics, production capacity, transportation costs, and geopolitical events affecting raw material supply chains contribute to SBR pricing variations.
 Seasonal demand from industries like automotive and construction also plays a role in influencing prices.